gotmachine/EasyRobotics/README.md

 MIT

+### Recommended mods

+- [**htRobotics**](https://github.com/benjee10/htRobotics) by Benjee : Stockalike Canadarm 1 & 2 parts
+- [**MissingRobotics**](https://forum.kerbalspaceprogram.com/index.php?/topic/197841-missing-robotics/) by Aahz88 : Various additional robotic parts, including a set of tubes and rotational joints to make manipulators.

 ### User manual

 <img align="left" width="42" height="58" src="https://raw.githubusercontent.com/gotmachine/EasyRobotics/master/Images/KAL-1000.png">

 All controls are available from the KAL-1000 Part Action Window, both in the editor and in flight.
-<br/>The KAL-1000 part can be placed anywhere, but it must stay on the same vessel as the servos and effector parts, something to keep in mind for "walking arms" designs such as the ISS canadarm.
+<br/>The KAL-1000 part can be placed anywhere, but it must stay on the same vessel as the servo and effector parts, something to keep in mind for "walking arms" designs such as the ISS canadarm.

 <img src="https://raw.githubusercontent.com/gotmachine/EasyRobotics/master/Images/PAW.png ">

-#### IK chain setup
+#### IK Configuration
 The first step for using the IK controller is to select which servos will be used, as well as which part is to be used as the effector.
 This can be done from the `IK Configuration` section :

 - `Select servos` : Enter the servo selection mode.
 Hover the mouse on a servo part, then press `ENTER` to add it, or `DELETE` to remove it.
 To get out of the selection mode, either click again on the button or press `ESC`.
 You may select as many servos as you want and in any order, but they must form a single "chain".
 Selected servos and their rotation axis can be visualized by enabling the `Servo gizmos` toggle.
 - `Effector` : Enter the effector selection mode, similar controls as for the servo selection.
 You must have a single effector, and it can't be in the middle of the servo "chain".